YeeJiangBIGZ/KSKBL-Team-Hackathon-Project/README.md

 ## AI Use Statement

-AI tools were used for brainstorming, planning, and code assistance.
+AI tools were used for brainstorming and planning.
 The project design, App Lab implementation, screen building, testing, debugging, and final decisions were completed by the student.
 AI assistance was kept under 30% of the total project work.

 ## Originality Statement